yaogara/yaogara-ark/content/plants/psychotria-alba.md

 ## Traditional Preparation and Use
 - Collection: Mature leaves are harvested with attention to leaf health and coloration, typically avoiding damaged or diseased foliage.
 In ceremonial and household contexts, harvesting may be accompanied by dieta observances and prayers by practitioners to align with the plant’s spirit guardians and to ensure a safe, effective brew.

-- Preparation: Leaves are washed, coarsely shredded or pounded, then layered in a cooking vessel with sections of [[Banisteriopsis caapi]] vine.
+- Preparation: Leaves are washed, coarsely shredded or pounded, then layered in a cooking vessel with sections of [[plants/banisteriopsis-caapi]] vine.
 The mixture is gently boiled or simmered for several hours with periodic addition of water.
 The final decoction is filtered and concentrated to taste and effect [(Naturalether 2023)](https://www.naturalether.com/article/chacruna-leaves/).

 - Ceremonial roles: Brews incorporating P. alba are consumed in nighttime ceremonies led by curanderos, onaya, or vegetalistas.
 Some lineages report a lighter visual spectrum, smoother onset, or distinct affective tones in comparison to brews prepared with P. viridis; these characterizations are lineage-specific and experiential, and controlled pharmacological comparisons are limited.